 From the United States to China and South America, tea is a popular beverage that can increase focus and improve mental acuity.
 You can drink these caffeinated beverages all year round whether you prefer iced tea or hot variations.

-If you're a huge coffee drinker, replacing coffee with tea in the morning might not be enough to get you through the day.
-Instead, start with one cup of coffee and follow up with a strong caffeinated tea such as matcha for a longer-lasting, steadier energy boost.
+If you're a huge coffee drinker, replacing coffee or espresso with tea in the morning might not be enough to get you through the day.
+Instead, start with one cup of brewed coffee beans and follow up with a strong caffeinated tea such as matcha for a longer-lasting, steadier energy boost.
 For casual coffee drinkers, drink a cup of tea instead of a cup of joe to help you cut back on caffeine intake.